dependabot/feedback/.github/ISSUE_TEMPLATE/1-bug-report.md

 - [ ] Briefly describe the bug's impact in the title
 - [ ] Describe the bug in the "summary" section of the template below
+- [ ] If it is NOT a private repo, please include the `user/repo` name
 - [ ] Add any additional labels relevant to the problem